 \Your continued eligibility for New Hampshire Medicaid is re-determined every six to twelve months.
-Six weeks before your eligibility is up for renewal you will receive a letter and a Redetermination Application in the mail from NH DHHS.
-To ensure there will be no break in your health care coverage, you must fill out and return the Redetermination Application by the due date stated in the letter.
+Several weeks before your eligibility is up for renewal you will receive a letter in the mail or a NH Easy email with a Redetermination Application from NH DHHS.
+To ensure there will be no break in your health care coverage, you must fill out and return the Redetermination Application by the due date stated in the notice.
 If you need help to complete the form, contact the NH DHHS Customer Service Center (Eligibility) toll-free at 1-844-ASK-DHHS (1-844-275-3447) (TDD Relay Access: 1-800-735-2964), Monday through Friday, 8:00 a.m. to 4:00 p.m.
 ET.